ElJeiForeal/LJPaper/README.md

 this should load all pictures inside the folder.

-**clicking any pictures will change ur wallpaper**
+**clicking any picture will change ur wallpaper**

-*use up and down arrow key to scroll up and down the pictures*
+*use up and down arrow keys to scroll up and down the pictures*

 # setmem
 once ur device starts up, you can run

 ```
 ljpaper -setmem
 ```